potatoscript/PotatoWPF/README.md

     {
         connection.Open();

-        InsertInitialDataIfEmpty(connection, "KutaiDBTable", GetKutaiData());
+        InsertInitialDataIfEmpty(connection, "PotatoDBTable", GetPotatoData());
-        InsertInitialDataIfEmpty(connection, "KihonbuzaiDBTable", GetKihonbuzaiData());
+        InsertInitialDataIfEmpty(connection, "ADBTable", GetAData());
         ...
     }
 }
 ```

 - **Initializing Resources**: Calls the `InitializeResources` method to ensure that the resource strings are loaded.
 - **Inserting Data**: It checks if the tables are empty and, if they are, it inserts initial data using the `InsertInitialDataIfEmpty` method.
-The data is obtained by methods like `GetKutaiData`, `GetKihonbuzaiData`, etc.
+The data is obtained by methods like `GetAData`, `GetBData`, etc.

 ### 8. **Inserting Data (`InsertInitialDataIfEmpty`)**: